sovrin-foundation/old-sovrin/getting-started.md

   send claim request Job-Application
 ```

-Alice
-only
-has
-one
-claim
-that
-meets
-claim
-proof
-requirements
-for this Job Application, so it is associated automatically with the request;
-this is how some of her attributes are pre-populated.
+Alice only has one claim that meets claim proof requirements for this Job Application, so it is associated automatically with the request; this is how some of her attributes are pre-populated.

-The
-pre - population
-doesn’t
-create
-data
-leakage, though;
-the
-request is still
-pending.Alice
-can
-edit
-what
-she is willing
-to
-supply
-for each requested attribute.

-Notice
-that
-some
-attributes
-are
-verifiable, and some
-are
-not.The
-claim
-request
-schema
-says
-that
-ssn and degree( and others) in the
-transcript
-must
-be
-formally
-asserted
-by
-an
-issuer
-other
-than
-Alice.Notice
-also
-that
-the
-first
-occurrence
-of
-first_name and last_name, plus
-the
-only
-occurrence
-of
-phone_number, are
-empty, and are
-not required
-to
-be
-verifiable.By
-not tagging
-these
-claims
-with a verifiable status, Acme’s claim request is saying it will accept
-Alice’s own claim about her names and phone numbers.(This might be done to
-allow Alice to provide a first name that’s a nickname, for example.)
-Alice
-therefore adds the extra attributes now:
+The pre - population doesn’t create data leakage, though; the request is still pending.
+Alice can edit what she is willing to supply for each requested attribute.

+Notice that some attributes are verifiable, and some are not.
+The claim request schema says that ssn and degree( and others) in the transcript must be formally asserted by an issuer other than Alice.
+Notice also that the first occurrence of first_name and last_name, plus the only occurrence of phone_number, are empty, and are not required to be verifiable.
+By not tagging these claims with a verifiable status, Acme’s claim request is saying it will accept Alice’s own claim about her names and phone numbers.
+(This might be done to allow Alice to provide a first name that’s a nickname, for example.)
+Alice therefore adds the extra attributes now:

 ```
 ALICE> set first_name to Sally